 In order to decide between the two hypothesis, we must choose a statistic that we can use to make the decision.
 This is called the test statistic.

-To see how to make the choice in general, look at the alternative hypothesis.
+To choose a test statistic in other situations, look at the alternative hypothesis.
 What values of the statistic will make you think that the alternative hypothesis is a better choice than the null?

-If the answer is “big values,” you might have a good choice of statistic.
+If the answer is “big values,” you have a good choice of statistic.

 So also if the answer is “small values.”

-But if the answer is “both big values and small values,” we recommend that you look again at your statistic and see if taking an absolute value can change the answer to just “big values”.
+But if the answer is “both big values and small values,” we recommend that you look again at your statistic.
+See if using a distance instead of a difference can change the answer to just “big values”.

 The observed value of the test statistic is the value of the statistic you get from the data in the study, not a simulated value.
 Among Mendel’s 929 plants, 705 had purple flowers.
 The observed value of the test statistic was therefore

-11.3.3.
+11.3.4.
 Step 3: The Distribution of the Test Statistic, Under the Null Hypothesis#

-The main computational aspect of a test of hypotheses is figuring out what the values of the test statistic might be if the null hypothesis were true.
+The main computational aspect of a test of hypotheses is figuring out what the model in the null hypothesis predicts.
+Specifically, we have to figure out what the values of the test statistic might be if the null hypothesis were true.